 Gaming is more popular than ever these days, and that trend isn’t likely to stop anytime soon.
-That also means there’s a great opportunity if you know how to make a gaming website.
+That also means there’s a great opportunity if you know how to make a website and tailor it to gaming specifically, be it a gaming blog or a streamer’s website.
 Depending on which games you want to focus on, you might even set up your own server people can play on.

 In this article, we’re going to teach you how to make a gaming website in six steps, including:

 By the time we’re done, you’ll have a gaming website all set up and ready to rock, alongside a server you can use to host multiplayer matches.
 Let’s get to work!

 Step #1: Chart Out a Plan For How to Make a Gaming Website